Overview

 What you’ll take home

-• A handcrafted pair of mizuhiki earrings in your chosen colors
+• A handcrafted mizuhiki keychain in your chosen colors

 • Basic knotting skills and ideas for using mizuhiki in other accessories or interior decorations